rich1jake2/MolecularDynamics/README.md

 #### Square grid of particles beginning with Maxwell-Boltzman Distribution
 Now we add more particles with maxwell distribution of velocities with the following initial conditions.
-This the part I am most ashamed of - I galaxy brained my way out of doing this the easisest way possible.

-- we had to do some guessing about what the dimensions are of the kb constant with the reduced dimensions to get the proper maxwell distribution
+This the part I am most ashamed of - I galaxy brained my way out of doing this the easisest way possible. we had to do some guessing about what the dimensions are of the kb constant with the reduced dimensions to get the proper maxwell distribution

     nParticles = 100
     bound = 30
-    # bound = np.sqrt(nParticles)
     zerosss = np.zeros((nParticles,1))
     randomPos = np.zeros((nParticles, 3), dtype = float)
     x = np.linspace(bound/16, 15*bound/16,int(np.sqrt(nParticles)) )